BruceEckel/scripts/Coming_out.md

 **VEX:** I'd say you're off your meds.

 **OLIVER:** Okay, let's say this AI exists.
-Why create... you?
+Why create ... you?
 Why not just talk to us directly?

 **ADAM:** You'd be terrified.